patrickmusau/Patty/README.md

-- 👋 Hi, I’m @CompBwoY
+- 👋 Hi, I’m @Patrick a techie
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology and new advancements in technology and science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CyberSecurity and Pentesting
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 LinkedIn - MUSAU PATRICK MULWA
-Email - partrickmusau@gmail.com
+Email - partrickmusau@outlook.com

 <!---
 CompBwoY/CompBwoY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.